 The vendors are set to Microsoft, so they should see the Microsoft products only.

 Feedback:

+Will change logo and remove the “ACT” background text

 Jess: I did a video of my walk through when I went in as a paid subscriber: https://screencast-o-matic.com/watch/cF1jFbFVrR

 I find the submit and products pages too similar.
 The populated list on the submit page does not let me add myself/school as a user of the product, it just takes me to the results (that’s not aiding in submitting).

+Submit product page is for submitting new products, not for adding institutions.
+That can be done in the product information page for a specific product

 Clicking on “compliance requirements” in the products page didn’t take me anywhere.

+Document has not been created yet

 Under Products page (should this be titled something else?
 Product Evaluation?)
 I don’t understand why I’d select a college from a list when trying to see the list of colleges where a product is in use.

+Will rename “Products” to “Product Search” and rename submit to “Submit new product”

+In Search, will reword “Please specify the technology you are adding” and “Is this the product you’re looking for”

+In search, put tooltip on “Archive status”

+Changed so any user except vendor can add their institution

+Change "Comments" to "Overall product comments" and move to just above Product Files

 I have a lot of strong opinions about how the testing info is defined and I feel very strongly this needs to be taken out or modified before piloting.
 We’re setting an expectation that I do not think is going to be compatible with the methodology defined by the trusted tester training we’re working on.
 Releasing it now with that format/language is going to give ideas (which will be seen as suggestions) for how to test and I guarantee some schools will start following that approach.

+Ward will address

+Less Compliant/More Compliant

+Public gets simple view, exec summary, overview, institution list, meets access require, the most recent VPAT listed.

+Product files can only be uploaded by reviewers or above

 When a user cannot type in a box shouldn’t there be some indicator/message explaining why they can’t?
 It seems like that would be an accessibility thing…

+Disabled text boxes are ADA compliant.
+If they are unable to modify, it is greyed out.
+If able, shown as white.

 I was able to mark a product not compliant when it was already marked not assessed. -- it doesn’t stick, but it sure gives the impression that I’m able to make claims.
 Maybe those shouldn’t be buttons for people who just have permissions to view-only

+Found issues with Reviewer role being able to change certain things.

+Will change to just the selected button if no ability to edit

 What are WCAG files?
 I’ve never heard of this.

+Will rename to “WCAG supporting documentation”

+Will rename “Product Files” to “Misc Product Files”